Xiddoc/ComPy/README.md

 # ComPy
-An efficient and simple Python to C++ source-to-source compiler.
+An efficient and simple Python to C++ source-to-source compiler (also known as a "transpiler").